i-TechSupport-orlando/btenforce/README.md

 # btenforce for macOS
 Tested on macOS 13, 14, 15, and 26

-Students love to turn Bluetooth off in an effort to thwart classroom monitoring tools.
+Preventing students from disabling Bluetooth in an effort to thwart classroom monitoring tools is a challenge.
 You cannot force Bluetooth to be on with an MDM profile because it then prevents the end-user from connecting peripherals.
 Also, if Bluetooth is off at the time you install the profile, the end-user will be unable to turn it back on.

 A very simple launch daemon runs a script that checks if Bluetooth is turned off.
 If it's off, the script turns it back on.
 Setting the launch daemon to a 5 second interval seems to work the best.
 This is controlled with the `BTENFORCE_INTERVAL` variable in the config file.